drchrispinnock/bakingsetup/mondaynet/README.md

 # Introduction

-These scripts setup a rolling baker suitable for use on the Mondaynet, Dailynet and other test networks.
+These scripts setup a rolling baker suitable for use on the Ghostnet, Mondaynet, Dailynet and other test networks.

 # How to use this fine work